Roger Michell

-Roger Michell (5 June 1956 – 22 September 2021) was a South African-born British theatre, television and film director.
+Roger Harry Michell (5 June 1956 – 22 September 2021) was a British theatre, television and film director.
 He was best known for directing films such as Notting Hill and Venus, as well as the 1995 made-for-television film Persuasion.

 Early life and education

-Michell was born on 5 June 1956 in Pretoria, Union of South Africa.
+Roger Harry Michell was born on 5 June 1956 in Pretoria, Union of South Africa.
 He was not South African, as is sometimes mistakenly assumed, but was born there because his father was a British diplomat who had been posted to South Africa.
 On account of his father's job, Michell spent parts of his childhood in Beirut, Damascus, and Prague; he and his family were in Prague during the 1968 invasion.

-He was educated at Clifton College in Bristol, where he began directing and writing short plays, before reading English at Queens' College, Cambridge, where he directed and acted in dozens of plays, winning both the RSC Buzz Goodbody Award for Best Student Director at the NSDF, and a Fringe First Award at the Edinburgh Fringe Festival for his play Private Dick.
+He was educated at Clifton College in Bristol, where he began directing and writing short plays, before studying English at Queens' College, Cambridge, where he directed and acted in dozens of plays, winning both the RSC Buzz Goodbody Award for Best Student Director at the NSDF, and a Fringe First Award at the Edinburgh Fringe Festival for his play Private Dick.
 He graduated in 1977.